rdawg-pidinst/use-cases/14-LTER-Europe.md

 #### GET-IT and EDI for sensors management

-GET-IT[^2] is a software suite that aims to enable domain expert researchers to become leaders in the creation of an interoperable SDI.
+GET-IT [2] is a software suite that aims to enable domain expert researchers to become leaders in the creation of an interoperable SDI.
 By using some relevant standards from the OGC (WMS, WFS, WCS, CSW, SensorML, and SOS), it enables the interoperable distribution of data collected by researchers, both geospatial and observations, through web services, creating their own spatial data repositories and facilitating the entry and maintenance of data and metadata of data and sensors.
 Created services, with entered data and metadata, are hosted by virtual machines that can be installed in server or in hosting sites.
 Developed by a joint research group of CNR IREA - CNR ISMAR under the flagship project RITMARE, GET-IT is completely free and open-source and has among its objectives the creation of a federated interoperable infrastructure for the observational network of geographic data, allowing researchers and research organizations to share their data and metadata.
 The system, as a whole, adopts a service-oriented architecture dedicated to geographic and observational services.

 The architecture is divided into three different layers (Fig. 3.2):